credibil/docs/src/architecture.md

 ## Issuer-Holder-Verifier

-Credibil VC is modelled around the _Issuer-Holder-Verifier_ model — a means of exchanging Verifiable Credential claims, where claim issuance is independent of the process of presenting them to Verifiers.
+Credibil is modelled around the _Issuer-Holder-Verifier_ model — a means of exchanging Verifiable Credential claims, where claim issuance is independent of the process of presenting them to Verifiers.